PaulSteffen-betclic/innovaxion-prompt-get-data/README.md

 ## How to use it

 ### Setup (do it only 1 time)
-a.
-If you're note in the directory of the project, head back over to the command line and navigate to your `innovaxion-prompt-get-data` folder.
+1. If you're note in the directory of the project, head back over to the command line and navigate to your `innovaxion-prompt-get-data` folder.
-b.
-Create a virtual environment with all the required dependencies:
+2. Create a virtual environment with all the required dependencies:
    `conda env create -f environment.yml`

 ### Quick start (do it for each run)